 The IROC Z came equipped with either a 305cid or 350cid engine depending on the model.
 The 305cid only made a measly 210 horsepower or 230 horsepower with the optional G92 performance package.
 The 350cid made 245 horsepower, which is still very lacking by today’s standards, but very respectable for the time period.
 The IROC Z is choked up mostly by emissions equipment that kills power output.
 Once all the emissions equipment is deleted (illegal), it can make as much as 280 horsepower for the 350cid engine.

 Check out: Heres What Makes the Chevy LS So Good

 This is probably the best thing about any Chevy muscle car.
 It comes with one of the most modified engines in the world, the small-block Chevy.
 Why is this good for you?

 You can build it however you want, and on any budget.
-Chances are that someone has already done a build in your budget range, and heavily documented it so its easier for you to make your decision.
-Even weird things like 350cid rotating assembly inside of a 400cid block has been heavily documented by hundreds of people.
+Chances are that someone has already done a build in your budget range, and heavily documented it so it’s easier for you to make your decision.
+Even weird things like 350cid rotating assembly inside of a 400cid block have been heavily documented by hundreds of people.